phoenixperry/hku_python/labs/lab_01.md

 ##Exercise 1_1
-Create a simple program that asks the user a series of questions and saves the answers.
+Create a simple program that asks the user a series of questions and saves the answers about an immaginary character.

-1. What is your favorite color?
+1. What is your character's favorite color?

-2. What is your favorite food?
+2. What is your character's favorite food?

-3. Where do you live?
+3. Where does your character's live?

 Then print out all of these answers in the following format:

-Your favorite colors is [USER COLOR HERE] and your favorite foods is [USER FOOD HERE].
-You live in [USER LOCATION HERE]
+Ursula's favorite colors is [USER COLOR HERE] and her favorite foods is [USER FOOD HERE].
+She lives in [USER LOCATION HERE]